ehis0075/zumic-store/README.md

 This is a web application that allows customers place order from their fav restaurant

- API
+-create cart table: a customer can add meal to cart, when done can procede to view all items in the cart

 what a service provider can do:
 - create account   (working)
 - login   (working)
 - add meal   (working)

-- verify customer
-- update profile
+- update profile (working)
-- delete a meal
+- delete a meal  (working)
-- edit a meal
+- edit a meal  (working)

+- add order to cart (not working)
+- view all orders (not done yet)
+- get all customers info that has ordered from me
+- verify service provider
 - send push notifications to all my customers
-- get all customers info that has ordered from me

 --------------------------------------------------------------------------------